Freedom Works Here.

 Air

 Sioux Falls Regional Airport and Rapid City Regional Airport account for South Dakota’s largest airports in terms of passenger traffic.
 Rapid City Regional Airport offers direct flights to nine major U.S. cities including Chicago, Dallas-Fort Worth, Denver, and Minneapolis.
-Sioux Falls Regional Airport has direct flights to sixteen destinations with direct service to major U.S. airport hubs such as Atlanta, Chicago, Dallas-Fort Worth, Denver, Minneapolis, and Orlando.
+Sioux Falls Regional Airport has direct flights to 16 destinations with direct service to major U.S. airport hubs such as Atlanta, Chicago, Dallas-Fort Worth, Denver, Minneapolis, and Orlando.

 The cities of Aberdeen, Pierre, and Watertown also operate commercial air service and charters, which means that you’re always just a short flight away from some of the largest airports in the country.